Star9daisy/hml-env/README.md

 # Environment for high energy physics and machine learning lab (HEP ML Lab)

 ## Description
 `hml-env` is a comprehensive environment designed to facilitate research and development at the crossroads of high-energy physics and machine learning.
 Utilizing Docker technology, it offers a seamless, unified environment that ensures compatibility and simplifies configuration.

 `hml-env` supports a wide range of essential tools, including:

+- Python3.8
+- ROOT6
 - MadGraph5
-- Pythia8
-- FastJet3
-- Delphes3
-- ROOT6
-- Python3.8
-- TensorFlow
-- PyTorch

 ## History

+### 1.6
+- Remove python packages
+- Remove external Delphes, FastJet, fjcontrib
+- Change entry point to allow users to run commands directly and launch zsh by default

 ### 1.5
 - Fix auto-update issue of madgraph5